 One of the most heartbreaking things we hear from people in the recovery process is that they feel discouraged or unsupported by friends and family.
 To them, it seems that while their loved ones might mean well, they fail to understand how difficult recovery is and how much effort and support it takes.
 Further, some family members or friends might not understand that overcoming addiction means a change in their habits to the point that the relationship changes.
-Relationships with sober friends or family are different than relationships with others.
+It is important to have sober sensitivity in relationships with sober friends or family that have recently been through a treatment program, like our California rehab.
+These relationships are different than relationships with others.

-- Find new ways to to socialize with your friend without alcohol (or other drugs).
+Find new ways to socialize with your friend without alcohol (or other drugs)

-“People” might mean old friends, ex-girlfriends, an old boss, even a family member.
-Perhaps your sober friend was abused by a teacher, a church member or a family member.
+“People” might mean old friends, ex-girlfriends, an old boss, or even a family member.
+Perhaps your sober friend was abused by a teacher, a church member, or a family member.
 Being around that person or people close to that person could be a potential relapse trigger.

 “Places” might include a whole range of locations.
 It can be bars, clubs, bowling alleys, a friend’s house where he used to watch football and drink all day.